 What Are the Advantages and Disadvantages of Pressure Cooking?

 A pressure cooker cooks food about 30% quicker than traditional techniques such as steaming, boiling, and braising.
 According to the American Council for an Energy-Efficient Economy, pressure cookers consume 50 to 75 percent less energy than conventional cookers due to the shorter cooking periods required.

 Because there is less water in which nutrients may dissolve, pressure-cooked meals retain more vitamins and minerals (as well as taste) than boiling foods do.

 This results in water boiling at lower temperatures, which causes cooking times to be extended.
-However, a pressure cooker maintains consistent and accurate atmospheric conditions within the cooker, allowing cooking times to be reduced even at high elevations.
+A pressure cooker maintains consistent and accurate atmospheric conditions within the cooker, allowing cooking times to be reduced even at high elevations.

 It takes some getting accustomed to using a pressure cooker since it is not just a pot with a cover.
 Cooking a standard stew or soup will need less liquid than usual because of the lack of evaporation; nevertheless, using too little liquid could result in burning on the bottom of the cooker, which is dangerous.